DisCoTec/discotec.github.io/2019/programme.md

 Details about the rooms are available [here](https://www.dtu.dk/english/About/CAMPUSES/DTU-LYNGBY-Campus/DTU-Meeting-Centre/oversigt).

+## WIFI
+DTU offers eduroam access.
+If you don't have an eduroam account you can use the DTU guest wifi network `dtuguest`.
+Join the network and follow the instructions to register yourself.

 ## Social Event
 Information about the social event are given in the [main page](https://www.discotec.org/2019/)